decentraland/old-documentation/_posts/development-guide/2018-01-04-preview-scene.md

 - `--c` or `--ci` To run the parcel previewer on a remote unix server
 - `--web3` Connects preview to browser wallet to use the associated avatar and account
 - `--skip-version-checks` Avoids checking if the scene's ECS library version matches your CLI version, and launches the preview anyway.
+- `--desktop-client` Runs the preview in the Decentraland Desktop client

 > Note: To preview old scenes that were built for older versions of the SDK, you must set the corresponding version of `decentraland-ecs` in your project's `package.json` file.